 Study Tips: Sales and purchases series

-- Sales and purchases 2: Documentation behind buying and selling
+- 2 – Documentation behind buying and selling

-- Sales and purchases 3: Difference between cash and credit transactions
+- 3 – Difference between cash and credit transactions

-- Sales and purchases 4: Sales and purchases in double entry bookkeeping
+- 4 – Sales and purchases in double entry bookkeeping

-- Sales and purchases 5: Cash and credit transactions in double entry bookkeeping
+- 5 – Cash and credit transactions in double entry bookkeeping

-Before we progress, it is vital to have understood the business basics covered in part one and part two.
-Also the similarities as well as differences between cash and credit transactions discussed in part three.
+Before we progress, it’s vital to have understood the business basics covered in part one and part two.
+And also, the similarities and differences between cash and credit transactions discussed in part three.

-If we continue with our example of Emily selling stationery to Adam and first look at it as a cash sale we can see how it works.
+If we continue with our example of Emily selling stationery to Adam, let’s first look at it as a cash sale to see how it works.

 Put into T accounts, the entries in Emily’s accounting system would be: